Little known waterfalls around Henry Coe State Park

 Terrain: official trail, not well maintained

 route: It's normally reached via a very scenic 20 mile hike (4000 feet elevation gain) from the Coyote Creek trailhead.
 The simplest (but not best) route follows Coit Road to the ridge after Coit Lake, turns right, then takes the next left and stays right after that.
 There are shorter and more scenic routes that start up Grizzly Gulch.
-After seeing the bottom, be sure to look for an unofficial side trail about 150 feet higer that traverses to a view of the upper part.
+I recommend passing Coit Lake in one direction and Tule Pond in the other direction, to see the best flowers.
+After seeing the bottom of the falls, be sure to look for a side trail about 150 feet higher that traverses to a view of the upper part.
+Last time I was there it was marked by a cairn, but was otherwise hard to notice.
+When heading up, look for it on the right where the main trail turns left.

 The falls can also be reached from the Dowdy Ranch entrance (not open very often) with a 17 mile hike with 3400 feet of elevation gain.
-During the annual back country weekend, you can drive to County Line Road and reach the falls via an 11 mile hike with 3200 feet of elevation gain.
+During the annual back country weekend, (maybe hard to get a permit) you can drive to County Line Road and reach the falls via an 11 mile hike with 3200 feet of elevation gain.

 id: coe.1